hotequil/proposal-filter-groups/README.md

 const [sedanVehicles, hatchVehicles, suvVehicles, otherVehicles] = vehicles.filterGroups(
-    // You can use the index and array parameters too ({ type }, _index, _array) => type === "sedan",
-    vehicle => vehicle.type === "hatch",
+    // You can use the index and array parameters too, it helps to mix many conditions ({ type }, _index, _array) => type === "sedan", vehicle => vehicle.type === "hatch",
     vehicle => vehicle.type === "suv"